disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 ### Task 3: Create a DLP Policy

-In this task you will create an environment specific DLP and see how it impacts your working flow.
+In this task, you will create an environment-specific DLP and see how it impacts your workflow.

 1. Navigate back to the Power Platform admin center.
 If you’re on the Power Apps website, you can do this by selecting the gear in the header, and selecting **Admin Center**